gardenlinux/gardenlinux/docs/01_developers/tutorials/How to build a package.md

 ln -s ../package-linux/ ./package-linux
 ```

-Now the package builder can be invoked with the parameter slash package-linux, and it will start a
+Now the package builder can be invoked with the parameter ``./package-linux``, and it will start a
 container, fetch the sources, apply our changes, and build the package, and in the end you will have
 a package within the ``.build`` folder of the ``package-linux``.